You are currently viewing Incidences of Breast, Ovarian and Cervical Cancers are on the Rise – ICMR Report 2020

 Cancer cases in India 2020: For every 2 women newly diagnosed with breast cancer, one woman dies of it in India.
 For every 8 minutes in India, one woman dies of cervical cancer.
 In addition, ovarian cancer is the third leading cause of deaths in India.

-Indian Council of Medical Research (ICMR) released The National Cancer Registry Programme Report 2020.
+Indian Council of Medical Research (ICMR) released The National Cancer Registry Programme (ICMR Report 2020).
 According to this report, there will be 13.9 lakh cases of cancer in India in 2020.
 And the number of cancer cases are likely to grow up to 15.7 lakhs by 2025.

 Cancer cases in India 2020 – Breast cancer incidences are increasing